 Yes.
-In some cases, the University may suspend or reassign an employee during a prohibited conduct investigation or hearing process.
+In some cases, the University may suspend or reassign an employee during a prohibited conduct investigation.
 Every effort is made to provide interim accommodations and protective measures in a way that minimize the burden on the individuals involved.

 25. Are there confidential resources available to me?